BotStudios/modmail.js/README.md

 #### **2. Customize**

 After setting up the bot, you're ready to customize it !
-So let's start with the `@mentions/messages`, ( you can replace with anything you want ) it will send that message before every mail, to notify someone. ( You can just disable it by leaving it blank )
+So let's start with the `@mentions/messages`, ( you can replace with anything you want ) it will send that message before every mail, to notify someone. ( You can choose it disable it by leaving it blank ).